bnaras/cubature/Readme.md

 cubature
 ========

-I plan to update this package in two ways:
+Updated this package in two ways:

-- Use `Rcpp` (now done, as of version 1.2)
+- Now using  `Rcpp` (as of version 1.2)
-- Use the newer version of [cubature](http://ab-initio.mit.edu/wiki/index.php/Cubature) library (version 1.0.2) by Steven Johnson (now done, for `hcubature`, but `pcubature` remains).
+- Synced up to newer version of [cubature](http://ab-initio.mit.edu/wiki/index.php/Cubature) library (version 1.0.2) by Steven Johnson (now done, for `hcubature`, but `pcubature` remains)
+- Added vectorized interface to `hcubature`